osmandapp/web/main/docs/user/navigation/thirdparty-routing.md

     </tr>
 </table>

-5. Everything is now ready for using the special Brouter routing.
-Now we compare the speed of the routing precalculation data of BRouter with OsmAnd's internal routing.
+5. Everything is now ready to use the Brouter special routing.
+Now we will compare the pre-calculation speed of the BRouter routing data with the internal OsmAnd routing.

 We choose two random points in the Netherlands and start calculation of the trip.
 We choose Balanced Driving style without using elevation data for Base profile.
 The time of calculation for this trip is 14.5 sec for our internal OsmAnd routing.
 The time for Brouter routing Navigation profile is less than 1 sec.

-> Note: You must understand that Brouter routing is very fast, but it is not modifyable and/or configurable.
-For OsmAnd offline routing you can choose any parameters and restrictions offline with fresh map data from Openstreetmap.
+> Note: You should be aware that *Brouter* routing is very fast, but cannot be changed and/or configured.
+For OsmAnd offline routing, you can select any parameters and restrictions offline with fresh Openstreetmap data.

-> Note 2: For some background info on the Brouter routing you can read [this page](http://www.brouter.de/brouter/algorithm.html) on the BRouter website.
+> Note 2: For information about Brouter routing, you can read [this page](http://www.brouter.de/brouter/algorithm.html) on the BRouter website.

 <table class="blogimage">
     <tr>